AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/src/README.md

 NEVER do the following:

+- Reference "the chapter", "the text", "the passage", or any source-specific phrasing in question text (questions must be standalone)
 - Copy long phrases or sentences from the source text into questions, answers, or rationales
 - Create questions that cannot be answered from the provided chapter text
 - Write vague, ambiguous, or multi-interpretation questions